-Abstract: The Mine Safety and Health Administration (MSHA) will develop a final rule to address hazards that miners face when working near continuous mining machines in underground coal mines.
+Abstract: This final rule addresses hazards that miners face when working near continuous mining machines in underground coal mines.
 MSHA has concluded, from investigations of accidents involving continuous mining machines and other reports, that action is necessary to protect miners.
 Continuous mining machines can pin, crush, or strike a miner working near the equipment.
 Proximity detection technology can prevent these types of accidents.
 The final rule would strengthen the protection for underground coal miners by reducing the potential of pinning, crushing, or striking hazards associated with working close to continuous mining machines.
-As a part of the Secretary's strategy for securing safe and healthy workplaces, the OSHA will also undertake regulatory action related to reducing injuries and fatalities to workers in close proximity to moving equipment and vehicles.
+As a part of the Secretary's strategy for securing safe and healthy workplaces, the Occupational Safety and Health Administration (OSHA) will also undertake regulatory action related to reducing injuries and fatalities to workers in close proximity to moving equipment and vehicles.

-CFR Citation:

-30 CFR 75.1732 (To search for a specific CFR, visit the Code of Federal Regulations)
+CFR Citation: 30 CFR 75.1732 (To search for a specific CFR, visit the Code of Federal Regulations.)

-Legal Authority:

-30 USC 811
+Legal Authority: 30 USC 811